 In this season of life, I knew in a desperate way I needed to draw closer to God.

-If you are facing this season too (The empty nest), or even if you have a Tween who will all too soon leave you waving on the doorstep, consider taking these preemptive actions.
+If you are facing this season too (The empty nest), or even if you have a Tween who will all too soon leave you waving on the doorstep, consider taking these preemptive actions to prepare for an Empty Nest Marriage.

 One of the biggest changes we made in our marriage was when we began to kneel together to pray every morning before we started our day.
-This was a game-changer.
+This was a game-changer for our Empty Nest Marriage.
 We have not missed a day since we started.
 If one of us is traveling we still pray together over the phone and this prayer time is where the battles are fought and won!
 There is truth in the statement PRAY TOGETHER, STAY TOGETHER!

 Three short years later my baby girl started college and the Lord stretched me again.
 Ouch!
 It was official.
 My husband and I were now Empty Nesters.